Northwest Regional Education Service District

 -

-We credit student leaders with 100 hours of volunteer service for every week they volunteer.
+We credit Student Leaders with 100 hours of volunteer service for every week they volunteer.
 You'll receive a signed certificate at the end of the week certifying your hours.

 Please note that individual schools and outside programs sometimes restrict how many of the hours certified by our program they will accept toward graduation requirements and/or service learning hours.